2932 Senior Behavioral Health Clinician - Primary Care Section

-November 23, 2020: Extended deadline for additional applicants.
+December 18, 2020: Reissued for additional applicants.
 Prior applicants do not need to reapply.

 Appointment Type: Provisional.
 Provisional applicants must participate in a Civil Service Examination for this job classification to be considered for permanent appointment.
 The qualified applicant pool resulting from this recruitment may be utilized to fill vacancies at various locations within DPH.

 The Department of Public Health’s Primary Care Section is accepting applications for one (1) full time position in class 2932 Senior Behavioral Health Clinician to function as a Behavioral Health Team Supervisor.